In March 2015, Biosecurity Queensland confirmed that Panama disease tropical race 4 (Panama TR4) was present in north Queensland.

 To receive regular updates, subscribe to the Panama TR4 Program Update, by selecting Biosecurity news within the eNewsletter section and Bananas under Biosecurity Queensland Alerts.

-Panama disease tropical race 4, (Panama TR4) is a serious disease of banana plants that has been found on farms in Far North Queensland.
-It’s caused by a fungus that lives in the soil that enters the plant through the roots.
-The fungus blocks the plant’s vascular system causing it to wilt and die.
+Panama disease tropical race 4 (Panama TR4) is a serious disease of bananas that has been found on farms in Far North Queensland.
+It’s caused by a fungus that lives in the soil and is easily spread by movement of infected banana plants and planting material, and contaminated soil and water.
+The fungus travels up the stem, blocks the tissues that carry water and nutrients, and eventually kills the plant.
+People, machinery and animals can spread the disease.

 Many Far North Queensland growers have implemented strict biosecurity entry and exit procedures to protect their farms and the industry from Panama TR4